-You hear about different kinds of love quite frequently, and you may wonder about what they mean or how you can understand your form of love.
-Maybe you're in a situation where tough love seems to be the norm, and you're not sure if it's going right.
+Sometimes we hear about different kinds of love quite frequently, and we may wonder what they mean or how you can understand your personal form of love.
+Maybe you're in a situation where tough love seems to be the norm, and you're not sure if it's good for everyone involved.
 Maybe you're the recipient of tough love, or maybe it's the parenting style that you've adopted for your children.
-Understanding what it is and what it means for your children is an important stage.
+Understanding what it is and what it means for your children can be an important stage.

 Understanding Tough Love

 What exactly is tough love?
-We've probably all heard the phrase before, but do you know what it means?
-It means different things to different people, and whether it's good or not is going to depend on your lifestyle, your family, and just what you define as tough love.
+It can mean different things to different people, and whether it's productive or not can depend on your lifestyle, your family, and just what you define as tough love.
 In the simplest form, we consider tough love when someone places restrictions or requirements on someone to ensure they meet their obligations or responsibilities.
-It's frequently used with children or even with criminals in our justice system.
+It can be frequently used with children, students, or even partners.

 The Positives Of Tough Love

-Tough love tends to show children how to improve their self-esteem, but it also teaches them to respect authority and to respect the rules.
-They learn how to control their wants and needs, understand that they must treat others more respectfully, and accept that they won't always get what they want.
-With this type of parenting, the parent is required to be more present and more involved with the child; however, they must be able to ignore or refuse to pester and immediately respond to negative behaviors.
-They must also be constantly able to reinforce and uphold rules and punishments in a fairway.
+Tough love can show children how to improve their self-esteem, but it can also teach them to respect authority and to respect the rules.
+They can learn how to control their wants and needs, understand that they must treat others more respectfully, and accept that they won't always get what they want.
+With this type of parenting, the parent may be required to be more present and more involved with the child; however, they should be able to ignore or refuse to immediately respond to negative behaviors.
+They should also be constantly able to reinforce and uphold rules and punishments in a fair way.